Distracted deniers: the new profile of a distracted driver

 This is the first of a series of posts for us during the month of April that will touch the many sides and challenges of distracted driving, from how our employees are taking direct action when they are behind the wheel, how we can humanize the dangers of distracted driving, to a review of the potential solutions and methods for improving the problem.
 Our goal is to illustrate, educate, and detail on how to approach this growing group of ‘Distracted Deniers’ and persuade them to change their driving behavior.

-Arity’s mission is to create a transportation system where people feel safer and secure as they move through everyday life because we know the risky behaviors that create dangerous situations.
-We are passionate about sharing the stories of our transportation system as told to us through data.
-Now is the time to go beyond just raising awareness about distracted driving and redirect all of our resources and efforts towards encouraging and expediting actions that will begin to change dangerous driving behavior.
+Arity’s mission is to create a transportation system where people feel safer and more secure as they move through everyday life.
+We know which behaviors create driving risk, and we are passionate about spreading awareness with our data-driven stories.
+Now, it is the time to go beyond raising awareness about the different types of distracted driving.
+Instead, we must redirect our resources and efforts towards encouraging and expediting actions that will begin to change dangerous driving behavior.
 In the end, when we commit to aligning our actions with our words and with what we know to be true thanks to data insights, that is when we’re on the highway to saving lives.